siddharthsingh250304/Ice_simulation/README.md

-Generated PDbusing genice then got gro and ran using gromacs.
+Generated PDB using genice then got gro and ran using gromacs.